

 Travel to many rural centres is available through private bus companies, including Stateliner and Yorke Peninsula Coaches.

 Accommodation may be offered at a subsidised rate.
-When you are allocated to a rural placement, your details are forwarded to the Flinders Rural Health South Australia team who will contact you regarding the available accommodation options.
+When you are allocated to a rural placement, your details are forwarded to the Flinders Rural & Remote Health SA team who will contact you regarding the available accommodation options.

 Contact your WIL placement team